 - USA [2011, 2014-2019]: I did an exchange in Seattle and earned my PhD in Boston;

-I must also mention Japan for the culture had shaped me; I'd spent two teenage years speaking, listening, reading, and writing Japanese more than any other languages.
-And I must mention Pakistan because of my second family. :)
+I must also mention Japan for the culture had shaped me; I'd spent two teenage years using Japanese more than any other languages.
+The anime Hikaru no Go inspred my lifelong work ethic.

 Besides English, I know Mandarin/Shanghainese, Japanese, Italian, and Swedish very well, and Urdu/Hindi and Spanish at the conversational level.
-I’ve been a multilingual translator for fifteen years, from TED talks to movies, TV shows, anime, manga, and games.
+I’ve been a multilingual translator for nearly two decades, from TED talks to movies, TV shows, anime, manga, and games.
 I believe that often it's only when you talk to someone in their native language that you talk to their heart.

 I volunteer at both where I live and places I visit.
 I travel frugally, WorkAway being my good friend.
 A local once told me, "You're our telescope for seeing the world," and I realised then taking such a role was important to me.
 Most problems in today's world originate from our inability to understand each other.
-The best we can do is to take in as many views as possible.
-Travelling is one of the most rewarding options.
+The best we can do is to take in as many views as possible, and travelling is one of the most rewarding options.

 (I studied science for the same reason: In a general setting, only information presented in a "humanly way" is accessible.
 Laws of nature don't care about people's judgements.)